Arts & Culture

 by Diane Husic Recently, I took refuge from work to visit the former site of Bethlehem Steel.
 This may seem like a strange place for a retreat, but when your work involves ecological restoration of contaminated sites and adaptation to … more

-The Role of the Arts “The arts have a great capacity as a binding community force.” —Doug Roysdon, “Quantitative Index for Sustainable Arts Organizations” (draft) “When you partner with local arts, you partner with the whole city.” —The Partnership Movement, … more
+From the 2016 edition of Sustainable Lehigh Valley” The Role of the Arts “The arts have a great capacity as a binding community force.” —Doug Roysdon, “Quantitative Index for Sustainable Arts Organizations” (draft) “When you partner with local arts, you partner … more

 by Karen Henninger “Scientific research is based on the idea that everything that takes place is determined by laws of nature and therefore this holds for the action of people.
 Our task must be to free ourselves from our prison … more

 Here’s a tongue-in-cheek look at your right to be you: PopQuiz on fatherly responses to those coming out of the closet.
 Here are 10 questions from pop culture that can get you thinking about the real you.